 Investments In Commodity/Natural Resource-Related Securities.
-As discussed under "Investment Limitations" below, neither Fund invests directly in commodities.
-However, the Fund may from time to time invest in securities of companies whose business is related to commodities and natural resources or in registered investment companies or other companies that invest directly or indirectly in commodities and natural resources.
+The Fund may from time to time invest in securities of companies whose business is related to commodities and natural resources or in registered investment companies or other companies that invest directly or indirectly in commodities and natural resources.
 For example, the Fund may invest in companies whose business is related to mining of precious or other metals (e.g., gold, silver, etc.) or RICs that invest in securities of mining companies and related instruments (including, without limitation, the underlying commodities).
-Investments in equity securities of companies involved in mining or related precious metals industries, and the value of the investment companies and other commodities are subject to a number of risks.
-For example, the prices of precious metals or other commodities can move sharply, up or down, in response to cyclical economic conditions, political events or the monetary policies of various countries, any of which may adversely affect the value of companies whose business is related to such commodities, or the value of investment companies and other commodity markets generally.
+Investments in equity securities of companies involved in mining or related precious metals industries, and the value of the investment companies and other companies that invest in precious metals and other commodities are subject to a number of risks.
+For example, the prices of precious metals or other commodities can move sharply, up or down, in response to cyclical economic conditions, political events or the monetary policies of various countries, any of which may adversely affect the value of companies whose business is related to such commodities, or the value of investment companies and other companies investing in such business or commodities.
+Furthermore, such companies are subject to risks related to fluctuations of prices and perceptions of value in the commodity markets generally.

-Tax Risk: Each Fund intends to qualify annually to be treated as a RIC under the Code.
+Tax Risk: The Fund intends to qualify annually to be treated as a RIC under the Code.
 To qualify as a RIC, the Fund must invest in assets which produce Qualifying Income.
 Whether the income from certain derivatives, swaps, commodity-linked derivatives and other commodity/natural resource-related securities is Qualifying Income is unclear.
 If the Fund invests in these types of securities and the income is determined to not be Qualifying Income, it may cause the Fund to fail to qualify as a RIC under the Code.

 Loan Participations.
-Each Fund may purchase participations in commercial loans.
+The Fund may purchase participations in commercial loans.
 Such indebtedness may be secured or unsecured.
 Loan participations typically represent direct participation in a loan to a corporate borrower and generally are offered by banks or other financial institutions or lending syndicates.
 The Fund may participate in such syndications, or can buy part of a loan, becoming a part lender.
 When purchasing loan participations, the Fund assumes the credit risk associated with the corporate borrower and may assume the credit risk associated with an interposed bank or other financial intermediary.
 The participation interests in which the Fund intends to invest may not be rated by any nationally recognized statistical ratings organization ("NRSRO").